arghanath007/MBA/Exams.md

 <img width="791" height="203" alt="image" src="https://github.com/user-attachments/assets/aef19063-c0ea-4b7e-8fba-6a6f9e3e6dba" />

-* 16 Dec 2025 12:00 PM.
-[Check again at the end of Nov if new dates have come or not]
+* 19 Dec 2025 12:00 PM.
+[Check again at the end of Nov if new dates have come or not] [UPDATED]
+* NMAT -> No Geometry, LR there, Cubes, Dices, Binary Logic, Syllogisms, Clocks, Calendars, LS.
+[Topcis of 2025]